ecbc0/note-math/item.en/spinor-field.en.typ

   Changing the gauge is not compatible with taking derivatives of tangent spaces in bundle coordinates, so an additional structure --- #link(<principal-bundle-connection>)[connection] --- must be introduced.

   There are many possible connections.
+A good connection is one with the smallest curvature cf. #link(<electromagnetic-field>)[]

   There are connections that cannot be local flat; for any local region, the connection field cannot be eliminated by changing the gauge.